wallacees12/AML-Laplacian-Attention/PROBLEMSETTING.md

 ## 3 Approach

 Because of the limitations of the scope of this project, we will focus on one of the three modalities that GAAM was applied on in [1]: Text classification.
 Besides changing the attention mechanism, we will mimic the approach and architecture used by Ioannides et al. in order to obtain comparable results.
 Hence, we will use the pretrained model 'Llama 2' and train the new probabilistic attention module on the [AG News](https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset) dataset, which contains a significant collection of web-based news articles, which the model classifies to belong either to the topic "world" (y=0), "sports" (y=1), "business" (y=2), or "sci/tech" (y=3).

+In addition to comparing the results of the Laplacian attention mechanism to the results achieved with the Gaussian attention mechanism, we will also use a random forest classifier as a statistical baseline for our model.

 ## 4 Evaluation